5 from 9 votes

 If you love a Boston Cream Pie, you've got to try this easy Boston Cream Poke Cake!
 A rich cake filled with vanilla pudding and topped with an easy chocolate ganache.

-piece of boston creme poke cake on a plate.
+piece of boston cream poke cake on a plate.

 Paid links used in this post.
 Read more about my link usage policies.